-on galaxies in the local group and he realised that a missing compenents exists in order to much the observational data with the theoretical model of gravity, (Newtonian Gravity back then).
+on galaxies in the local group and he realised that a missing compenent of matter exists in order to much the observational data with the theoretical model of gravity, (Newtonian Gravity back then).
 The missing component was named Dark Matter since it was not luminous but was interacting with the luminous matter through gravity.
 This missing matter could compensate the missing mass that was necessary to fit the constant rotational curves at large radii away from the centers of the galaxies.
-A more robust confirmation of this phenomenon was accuired later on by Ruby[12] in 1970, who studied the rotation of the andromeda nebula from a spectroscopic survey.
+A more robust confirmation of this phenomenon was acquired later on by Ruby[12] in 1970, who studied the rotation of the andromeda nebula from a spectroscopic survey.

-Phenomenon redshift, z time, t temperatue, T $[eV]$ Inflation ? $10^{-32} sec$?
-Photon Decoupling 1090 380 k yr 0.23 - 0.28 Reionization 11 - 30 $100 - 400 {\rm ~M} {\rm ~yr}$ 2.6 - 7.0 Accelerated Expansion 0.4 $9~{ m G}~{ m yr}$ $0.33 \mathrm{~m}$ Present 0 $13.8~{ m G}~{ m yr}$ $0.24 \mathrm{~m}$
+Phenomenon redshift, z time, t temperatue, T [eV] Inflation ? $10^{-32} sec$?
+Photon Decoupling 1090 380 k yr 0.23 - 0.28 Reionization 11 - 30 100 - 400 M yr 2.6 - 7.0 Accelerated Expansion 0.4 9 G yr $0.33 \mathrm{\ m}$ Present 0 13.8 G yr $0.24 \mathrm{\ m}$